pedasmith/BluetoothDeviceController/BluetoothDeviceController/Assets/HelpFiles/Help_Versions.md

 Added support for the Govee H6005 LED bulb

+Added support for the MATICOD under-counter LED light (ELK protocol)

 Added support for the latest Magic Light LED bulb (2024)

 ## Version 1.10, 2022-12-31